Audrey-Smyczek/git-activity/Chapter1.md

 Gerald's stepfather was the final true magician.
 Living as the last magician, he was driven to debt trying to create more magical deer.
 Gerald's stepfather was not so dear.
+WHy was he not so dear?????
+ITS A PUN